boseokhong/ParaFit/README.md

 - Can attach ORCA-based PCS guess column to CSV
 - Can estimate initial $D_2$ and $D_3$ from $Δχ_{ax}(T)$

+> [!NOTE]
-⚠️ This module is currently being expanded.
+>⚠️ This module is currently being expanded.
 Additional functionality will be added soon.

 ---